 This evaluation must be conducted by the servicer within 30 days of the servicer receiving the complete loss mitigation application.
+113

-How to conduct the evaluation is at the discretion of the servicer.
-114

-•Any borrower who is more than 37 days from a foreclosure sale on January 10, 2014 and files a complete loss mitigation application before 37 days before a foreclosure sale is entitled to an evaluation of the complete loss mitigation application under 12 C.F.R.
-1024.41, as described more fully in section 1.5 of this guide.
+- How to conduct the evaluation is at the discretion of the servicer. - Any borrower who files a complete loss mitigation application on or after January 10, 2014 and more than 37 days before a foreclosure sale is entitled to an evaluation of the complete loss mitigation application for all available loss mitigation options (so long as the conditions of 12 C.F.R.
+1024.41 are met).
+The servicer must conduct this evaluation even if the borrower previously filed for, was granted, or was denied a loss mitigation plan before January 10, 2014.

 If no foreclosure sale is set at the time the borrower submits a complete loss mitigation application, the loss mitigation application is treated as if it was received by the servicer more than 90 days before any foreclosure sale, (and so the borrower's application is treated as one that was made more than 37 days before any foreclosure sale).
-12 C.F.R. § 1024.41(b)(3) and Comment 41(b)(3) -1.
+12 C.F.R. § 1024.41(b)(3) and Comment 41(b)(3) - 1.
 This treatment remains true even if a foreclosure sale is later actually scheduled or re-scheduled.
-12 C.F.R. part 1024 Supplement I, Comment 41(b)(3) -2.
+12 C.F.R. part 1024 Supplement I, Comment 41(b)(3) - 2.

-$^{112}$ 12 C.F.R. § 1024.41(c)(1)(i).
+$^{^{112}}$ 12 C.F.R. § 1024.41(c)(1)(i).
 (This will include only those programs available from the borrower's lender for which the borrower qualifies.
-12 C.F.R. part 1024 Supplement I, Comment ${41}(c)(1) - 2$ ).)
+12 C.F.R. part 1024 Supplement I, Comment 41(c)(1)-2).)
 The servicer is also required to "maintain policies and procedures that are reasonably designed ...to ensure that the servicer can... [p]roperly evaluate a borrower who submits an application for a loss mitigation for all loss mitigation options for which the borrower may be eligible pursuant to any requirements established by the owner or assignee of the borrower's mortgage loan.
 12 C.F.R. §§ 1024.38(a) & (b)(2)(v).
 This includes evaluation procedures that are lender specific and are not imposed by 12 C.F.R. § 1024.41.
-12 C.F.R. part 1024 Supplement I, Comment 38(b)(2)(v) ${11}$
+12 C.F.R. part 1024 Supplement I, Comment 38(b)(2)(v) -1.